Lockheed F-117 Nighthawk: Program closeout

+Congress had ordered that all F-117s mothballed from 30 September 2006 onwards were to be maintained "in a condition that would allow recall of that aircraft to future service" as part of the 2007 National Defense Authorization Act.
+As of 2022, USAF plans to demilitarize three F-117s each year until 2034, when they should all be demilitarized.

-Post-retirement sightings
+Post-retirement service

+The USAF is currently using the aircraft in aggressor squadron and cruise missile training, and research and development.
+USAF has also slowed the retirement of its current inventory of about 45 F-117s to two to three units a year.
+This plan should extend the lifetime of the F-117 program to 2034.

-Although officially retired, the F-117 fleet remained intact as of 2009, with photos showing the aircraft carefully mothballed.
-As of 2016, the retired fleet comprised over 50 airframes, with some of the aircraft being flown periodically.
-F-117s were spotted flying periodically from 2014 to 2019.
-In March 2019, it was reported that four F-117s had been secretly deployed to the Middle East in 2016 and that one had to make an emergency landing at Ali Al Salem (OKAS), Kuwait sometime late that year.
+In March 2019, four F-117s reportedly had been secretly deployed to the Middle East in 2016, and that one had to make an emergency landing at Ali Al Salem, Kuwait sometime late that year.

-In February 2019, an F-117 was observed flying through the R-2508 Special Use Airspace Complex in the vicinity of Edwards Air Force Base, escorted by two F-16 Fighting Falcons that may have been providing top cover.
-Closer photographs of the aircraft revealed that the tail code had been scrubbed in an attempt to remove the paint.
-The partially-intact code identified it as a former aircraft of the 49th Operations Group.
-An F-117 was also photographed in 2019 carrying unit markings previously unassociated with the aircraft—a band on the tail bearing the name Dark Knights, suggesting either an official or unofficial squadron is maintaining the Nighthawks.
-In July 2019, one Nighthawk in a hybrid aggressor paint scheme was spotted flying above Death Valley, trailing behind a KC-135R Stratotanker.

-In March 2020, a spectator recorded an F-117 flying through the "Star Wars Canyon" in Death Valley, California.
-On 20 May 2020, two more F-117s were sighted in a common aerial refueling area of Southern California trailing a NKC-135R Stratotanker from Edwards AFB, California.
-In October 2020, at least two F-117s arrived at MCAS Miramar, featuring a tail code of TR which the Nighthawks based at Tonopah Range had previously used.

 On 13 September 2021, a pair of F-117s landed at Fresno Yosemite International Airport in California.
 They were scheduled to train with the California Air National Guard F-15C/D Eagles of the 144th Fighter Wing over the next few days.
 One aircraft had red letters on its tail, and the other had white letters.
 One of the two was observed to not be fitted with radar reflectors.
-That year USAF published photographs on DVIDS, the first acknowledgement by the service that the aircraft continued to fly after its official retirement.
+That year, USAF published photographs on DVIDS, the first acknowledgement by the service that the aircraft continued to fly after its official retirement.

 In January 2022, two F-117s were observed in flight in the Saline Military Operating Area.
 One had portions of its exterior covered in a "mirror-like coating" believed to be an experimental treatment to reduce the aircraft's infrared signature.

-In September the Air Force Test Center published a Request for Information for a F-117 support contract at Tonopah, indicating that USAF wants to keep flying it until 2034.
-The service is using the aircraft in aggressor squadron and cruise missile training, and research and development.
-USAF has also slowed the retirement of its current inventory of about 45 F-117s to two to three units a year.
+In May 2022, an F-117 participated in exercise Savannah Sentry at the Air Dominance Center in Savannah, Georgia.
+It was a joint exercise with both active USAF and Air National Guard units.
+In a video documenting the exercise, an off-screen crew member stated that about 48 flyable F-117s are in USAF inventory.
+They stated that the F-117 is sometimes used in aggressor-type training roles and was brought to Savannah Sentry to participate in an "unclassified capacity".

+In May 2023, two F-117s participated in exercise Northern Edge 23-1, marking the first time they were officially spotted operating outside of the continental US after their retirement.
+On 1 February 2024, two F-117s were seen at testing range R-2508 in the Mojave Desert.

+In September 2025, two F-117's were spotted above Los Angeles being refueled by a USAF KC-46 Pegasus tanker.
+This marks the first time the two have been spotted transferring fuel to one another.